Plotting

 One can find an example use of this function in the beam enveloppe example gallery.

-• madx (cpymad.madx.Madx) -- an instanciated Madx object.
+• madx (cpymad.madx.Madx) -- An instanciated Madx object.
 Positional only.

 • xoffset (float) -- An offset applied to the S coordinate before plotting.
 This is useful if you want to center a plot around a specific point or element, which would then become located at \(s = 0\).
 Beware this offset is applied before applying the xlimits.
 Defaults to 0.

-• **kwargs -- any keyword argument that can be given to the MAD-X TWISS command.
+• **kwargs -- Any keyword argument that can be given to the MAD-X TWISS command.
 If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.

 Examples